https://github.com/milkypostman/melpa.git

 Note that MELPA packages will always have higher versions than those from other archives like Marmalade, so if you decide you need non-MELPA versions of specific packages for some reason, extra configuration will be required:

-If your Emacs has the variable package-pinned-packages
+If your Emacs has the variable package-pinned-packages, you can

 customize or modify that variable as needed.
 Otherwise, use the